invertase/react-native-firebase/docs/database/usage/index.md

 It is important that you understand how to write rules in your firebase console to ensure that your data is secure.
 Please follow the firebase Realtime Database documentation on [security](https://firebase.google.com/docs/database/security)

-# Change the database URL
+# Using a secondary database

 ## Switch the database URL of the default app